skyth3r/Skyth3r.github.io/content/articles/buying-a-bike.md

 ## What’s next?

-Originally I was planning on converting this bike into an e-bike using an electric bike conversion kit, as my cycling commute to work was a bit longer than most cycling commutes other colleagues have (20 mins vs my 1 hour journey) and because there are some tough hills I need tackle on my cycle commute.
+Originally I was planning on converting this bike into an e-bike using an electric bike conversion kit, as my cycling commute to work was a bit longer than most cycling commutes other colleagues have (20 mins vs my 1 hour journey) and because there are some tough hills I need to tackle on my cycle commute.

 In the end, I decided against it in favour of having a bike I could commute to work on and also use for leisure on the weekends.
 I am however considering getting an electric bike to use in addition to this bike.
 I’m still looking into a few options for that but I’m hoping I’ll have picked something before the end of the summer this year.